seotils/deferred-exceptions/README.md

 <?php
 ...
 foreach( $list as $item){
-    /* @var $item \My\SomeClass */
+    /** @var $item \My\SomeClass */

     // Don't throws exceptions
     $item->useExceptions( false );
+    ...
+    // Calls a "bad" functions
     $item->troubles();
-    ...
     $item->anotherTroubles();
-    ...
     $item->andTroubles();
     ...
     // throws last exception was occured
     $item->throwLast();

-    // throws an exception with list of all exception was occured
+    // throws an exception with a list of all exception was occured
     // using custom template of each item in list
     $item->throwAll( true, '::class ::code ::message');

 }
 ...
-// throws exception with list of all exceptions of all derived classes.
+// throws exception with a list of all exceptions of all derived classes.
-DeferredExceptions::throwGlobal();
+DeferredExceptionsGlobal::throwGlobal();
 // or just get a list of exceptions for manual processing
-$exceptions = DeferredExceptions::getGlobalExceptions();
+$exceptions = DeferredExceptionsGlobal::getGlobalExceptions();

 ```